Suyi32/ae-296/README.md

 - Press Ctrl + C to terminate the server.

-- Go to ``/workspace/ae-296/fig17``.
+- Go to ``cd /workspace/ae-296/fig17``.
 Then run the following command.
 On the console, you will the see the LoRA computation time with *different number of tokens*, which corresponds to Fig.17-Left.

   ``python3 plot_left.py``

-- Go to ``/workspace/ae-296/fig17``.
+- Go to ``cd /workspace/ae-296/fig17``.
 Then run the following command.
 On the console, you will the see the LoRA computation time with *different parallelism degrees*, , which corresponds to Fig.17-Right.

   ``python3 plot_right.py``